 Do It Every Day

 We do quiet time on the weekends, most holidays, and almost always when we travel.
 Our entire family needs that downtime.
-We still have a kid who naps, although I’m writing this post for selfish reasons to refresh my own memory how to do quiet time for kids as I see my toddler transitioning out of naps any day now.
+We still have a kid who naps, although I’m writing this post for selfish reasons to refresh my own memory of how to do quiet time for kids as I see my toddler transitioning out of naps any day now.

-But consistent so they get their own break and quiet time.
+Be consistent so they get their own break and quiet time.
 Your introverted kids will thank you!
 Your extroverted kids will cherish their time with others even more.
 But make sure it happens every day at roughly the same time so it’s a routine the whole family gets used to.

 Quiet Time Snacks

 This step is optional, but I found with my high metabolism kid, it was crucial!